Ebazhanov/linkedin-skill-assessments-quizzes/google-analytics/google-analytics-quiz.md

 - [x] from the Secondary dimension menu
 - [ ] all of these answers
 - [ ] with a table filter

+### Q76.
+You operate a website that has a three-step sign-up process.
+However, each step of the sign-up process loads at the same URL.
+If you wanted to assign a unique URL to each step and track it within Google Analytics as a pageview, what would you do?

+- [ ] Use virtual pageviews.
+- [ ] Configure a campaign URL.
+- [ ] Use the preview tag.
+- [x] Use event tracking.

+### Q77.
+It is a best practice to always have one of what kind of view?

+- [ ] property
+- [ ] custom
+- [ ] segmented
+- [x] unfiltered

+### Q78.
+You send an email including a link to your website without any UTM parameters.
+A visitor clicks that link from a secured (https) email platform such as Gmail.
+What source is shown for that traffic?

+- [ ] Email
+- [x] Referral
+- [ ] (other)
+- [ ] Direct